COGNOS: Universal Enhancement for Time Series Anomaly Detection via Constrained Gaussian-Noise Optimization and Smoothing: Abstract

 \section{Abstract}

 Reconstruction-based methods are a dominant paradigm in time series anomaly detection (TSAD), however, their near-universal reliance on Mean Squared Error (MSE) loss results in statistically flawed reconstruction residuals.
-This fundamental weakness leads to noisy, unstable anomaly scores with a poor signal-to-noise ratio, hindering reliable detection.
+This fundamental weakness leads to noisy, unstable anomaly scores, hindering reliable detection.
 To address this, we propose Constrained Gaussian-Noise Optimization and Smoothing (COGNOS), a universal, model-agnostic enhancement framework that tackles this issue at its source.
 COGNOS introduces a novel Gaussian-White Noise Regularization strategy during training, which directly constrains the model's output residuals to conform to a Gaussian white noise distribution.
-This engineered statistical property creates the ideal precondition for our second contribution: a Kalman Smoothing Post-processor that provably operates as a statistically optimal estimator to denoise the raw anomaly scores.
-The synergy between these two components allows COGNOS to robustly separate the true anomaly signal from random fluctuations.
-Extensive experiments demonstrate that COGNOS is highly effective, delivering an average F-score uplift of 57.9\% when applied to 12 diverse backbone models across multiple real-world benchmark datasets.
-Our work reveals that directly regularizing output statistics is a powerful and generalizable strategy for significantly improving anomaly detection systems.
+This engineered statistical property creates the ideal precondition for our second contribution: Adaptive Residual Kalman Smoother that operates as a statistically robust estimator to denoise the raw anomaly scores.
+Extensive experiments on multiple benchmarks demonstrate that COGNOS consistently and substantially enhances the performance of state-of-the-art backbones, validating the efficacy of coupling statistical regularization with adaptive filtering.